rbit-sr/Lua-Guide/_Lua guide.md

 end
 ```

-This is a script that, when started, allows the player to do reverse grapples to the left (by default, they only work to the right).
-While not going too deep into the technical details of the game, the main idea here is that we want to increase the `Player.swingRadius` value a little whenever the player starts swinging, triggering the bug the same way it works for reverse grapples to the right.
-In order to achieve that, we need to continuously check on each frame whether the player is swinging or not, and if they do, change the value.
+This is a script that, when started, allows the player to do right reverse grapples (by default, they only work when shooting to the left).
+While not going too deep into the technical details of the game, the main idea here is that we want to increase the `Player.swingRadius` value a little whenever the player starts swinging, triggering the bug the same way it works for left reverse grapples.
+In order to achieve that, we need to continuously check on each frame whether the player is currently swinging or not, and if they are, change the value.

 This is where the `onPostUpdate` callback comes in.
 This callback function is called every time right after the game has finished its own update function, which handles all the physics and more.